Zigzag Oversize veneer

-Created for making very long dancing boards, snow, surf, ski and powder boards.
+Created for making very wide and long snow, surf, ski and powder boards.

-The price indicated includes enough veneer to make 7 extra long sheets.
+The price indicated includes enough veneer to make 7 extra long and extra wide sheets.

 This veneering technique is in response to requests for over-size veneer.

 - 5 Long Grain sheets 175 cm x 40 cm x 1.58 mm: 2 Face and 3 Core grade.

 To make these 5 sheets, you will receive 10 pieces:

 - 5 pieces of 116 cm x 40 cm x 1.58 mm

 - 5 pieces x 59 cm x 40 cm x 1.58 mm)